lashford/modern-web-template/tutorial/index.md

 ### Angular App

-AngularJS is pretty awesome but is a bit of a mind shift from a traditional web application, once playing with this activator i suggest doing some reading, the docs and learning material are pretty extensive and the comunity is very active.
-I'll run you the key points of how the code hangs together in CoffeeScript, so lets start by taking a look at `app.coffee`
+AngularJS is pretty awesome but is a bit of a mind shift from a traditional web application, after playing with this activator I suggest doing some reading, the docs and learning material are pretty extensive and the comunity is very active.
+I'll run you through the key points of how the code hangs together in CoffeeScript, so lets start by taking a look at `app.coffee`

 ```
 dependencies = [